metriccoders/open-source-ai-agents/README.md

 [![Python](https://img.shields.io/badge/Python-3.x-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**Open-Source AI Agents** is a Python repository aimed at building the world's largest collection of open-source AI agents for various applications like Dropbox, Google Drive, Slack, and more.
+**Open-Source AI Agents** is a Python repository aimed at building the world's largest collection of open-source AI agents for various applications like Dropbox, Notion, Google Drive, Slack, and more.
 These AI agents use **Llama Index** and **OpenAI** models to perform intelligent actions that integrate seamlessly with a variety of services.
 The goal is to create an ecosystem where developers and users can easily integrate AI-powered agents into their workflows, automating tasks and boosting productivity.

 ### Maintained by: [Metric Coders](https://github.com/metriccoders)